lairdrt/flaskapp/README.md

 - Select **Set hostname** then enter a short name for the Raspberry Pi
 - Select **Enable SSH** then **Allow public-key authentication only**
 - Select **Set authorized_keys for 'pi'** and paste your known SSH public key here
+- Select **Set username and password** then enter a username of choice and a password for that account
 - Select **Configure wireless LAN** then enter the name of the network in the SSID field
 - Enter the password for the wireless LAN and then select the **Wireless LAN country**
 - Set locale settings as necessary